aptos-foundation/AIPs/aips/aip-apple.md

 ## Summary

- > Summarize in 3-5 sentences.
- > Define the problem we're solving.
- > How does this document propose solving it.
- > What are the goals and what is in scope?
-Any metrics?

 We are proosing adding Apple as a supported OIDC provider for Aptos Keyless accounts.
 This would allow users to "Sign in with Apple" inside dapps and/or wallets.
 A net effect of this change would be that Aptos validators are going to periodically refresh their views of Apple's JWKs[^jwks] via JWK consensus[^aip-67].